centauroWaRRIor/OurMinibase/README.md

 # OurMinibase
-This is a school project meant to exercise the theory behind an engine for a Relational Database.
+This is a school project for a Databases class that meant to exercise the theory behind a Relational Database's engine.

-Aravind, I'm also kind of new to the world of github and wanted to share this tutorial I found on youtube: https://www.youtube.com/watch?v=73I5dRucCds where you can learn the fundamentals.
-Its a good starting point.
-Also check out this demo on how to do branching on git http://pcottle.github.io/learnGitBranching/?demo

-Notice that right now there a master branch and a part1 branch.
-As we make progress on the part1 branch we can merge onto the master branch.
-Think of the master branch as our golden product.

-Finally, on the 'part1' branch you can compile using 'make' and it should automatically compile the TestHashTable class I set up which for temp testing.
-For now it only diplays a message in the terminal.
+The project was divided into 4 parts corresponding to different layers of the engine.
+Furthermore, each part of the project was designed so that it could be developed independently from the other parts.
+Therefore, each branch of this repository represents a given part of the project that is fully functional and has its own makefile.

+At the end of the class we've merged all the source code into the master branch but we haven't tried to create a makefile that puts it all together into a single app.
+For now, only branches are fully functional.